andrew-chang-dewitt/resume/src/pages/resume.md

 - racket
 - unit testing
+- collaboration
-- teamwork
+- communication
 - research

 </span>
 </div>
 <div>

-- Worked in a programming language research lab focused on exploring tools to improve developer experience and increase code correctness by reducing the friction of introducing types and/or testing contracts to previously untyped and/or untested code bases.
+- Worked in a programming language research lab focused on exploring tools to improve developer experience &amp; increase code correctness by reducing the friction of introducing types and/or testing contracts to previously untyped and/or untested code bases
-- Assisted in the beginning stages of creating an LLM-based tool for generating test suites capable of capturing a high degree of possible bugs for a given software source
+- Collaborated with another undergrad student to build a proof-of-concept AI-powered tool for generating test suites capable of capturing a high degree of possible bugs for a given software source
 - Researched fuzzing techniques to use in tandem w/ LLM test generation to hopefully improve the generated tests

 </div>